What is Direct Deposit and How Does it Work?

 • Your bank’s routing number (or ABA number)

-How long does it take for direct deposit to process?
+How long does it take for direct deposit to hit?

 Most employers set specific payroll schedules, meaning deposits will arrive in your account on designated dates (such as bi-weekly or monthly).
-Direct deposit is usually processed before 9 am on your scheduled payday.
-If a payday falls on a weekend or holiday, the deposit may be delayed to the next business day, or your employer may schedule it so it occurs early.
+The direct deposit is usually processed before 9 AM on your scheduled payday.
+If a payday falls on a weekend or holiday, the deposit may be delayed to the next business day, or your employer may schedule the payment so it occurs early.

 Pros and cons of direct deposit payments